If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Mom’s Question:

-My 2-year-old son has developed a new habit of eating the emulsion wall paint scratching it off the wall.
-He also eats sand, talcum powder, etc. He is doing this for some 3 months.
+My 2-year-old son has developed a new habit of eating the emulsion wall paint after scratching it off the wall.
+He also eats sand, talcum powder, etc. He is doing this for some three months.
 His intake of regular food has reduced since then.

-I took him to a paediatrician, he first gave a germ killer tonic and then gave calcium substitutes, but still, he is doing the same and not eating his food at all. he looks thinner now.
+I took him to a pediatrician.
+He first gave a germ-killer tonic and then gave calcium substitutes, but still, he is doing the same and not eating his food at all.
+He looks thinner now.
 I am worried.
-It can’t be normal that a toddler eats sand and paint!
+It can’t be normal for a toddler to eat sand and paint!

 by Nanthini